metno/metapi/README.md

 Now you can import the met-api into eclipse.
 In eclipse select menu "file->import".
 In the dialog that pop up expand "General" and select "Existing Projects into Workspace".
 Browse to the met-api dierctory and push the ok button.
-Select the "met-api" prosject and pus the ok button.
+Select the "met-api" project and push the ok button.

 Every time the build.sbt or any of the files in the directory project/changes we must rerun `sbt eclipse` and reimport the project.